 What is Marijuana or Hashish and how is it used?

-Hashish is a potent form of cannabis produced by collecting and compressing trichomes, the most potent material from cannabis plants.
+Hashish is a potent form of cannabis (marijuana) produced by collecting and compressing trichomes, the most potent material from cannabis plants.

 Trichomes are the fine growths on cannabis plants that produce a sticky resin.